norabolig/conjunctionSim/README.md

 `[Time], [Conjunction distance], [Relative velocity], [Altitude], [Index of 1st satellite], [Index of 2nd satellite], [Name of 1st satellite], [Name of 2nd satellite]`

+## Planned Features

+- System to handle collisions and inject debris into the simulation.
+- Wider range of perturbative effects (for long time-scale runs)
+- Move number crunching to a compiled language or the GPU.

 ## To-do List:

 In approximately decreasing priority,